ABOUT THE ARTIST

 How I got started

 First, I must thank you for taking your time to view and explore my photography.
 My photographic journey began long before I even knew I would have one.
-At age 13, my family and I had moved across the country from Philadelphia to Phoenix, Arizona.
-Like most people who do not live in the desert, I assumed it was pretty much a deserted landscape, much of what the movies make it out to be.
-Flat sandy cactus filled landscapes as far as the eye can see.
+At age 13, my family and I had moved across the country from Philadelphia, PA to Phoenix, AZ.
+Like most people who do not live in the desert, I assumed it was pretty much a flat sandy cactus filled landscapes as far as the eye could see.
 It became quickly apparent that this was not true.
 It wasn't much later I would ride my bike out in the desert and enjoy the fresh air.
 In my junior year of high school, I took a photography class that had still used film.
-I learned how to develop my own photographs and the very basics of how to make a photograph.
+I learned how to develop my own photographs as well as the very basics of how to make a photograph.
 A few years later, I had purchased my own digital camera.
 I would take photos of almost anything, but more and more I found myself drawn to photographing nature and the landscapes surrounding me.
 I began searching the web and "reading" photography books and finding photographers and artists who inspire me.
 Many of them which are still my biggest inspirations to this date.
 The desire to travel and be outside with the camera became stronger and stronger.
 Eventually, I began going on a few short trips with friends to explore new places and it just started to become a regularity for me to be outside looking for something to photograph.
 It really wasn't until I took my first solo trip to photograph the Eastern Sierra area of California in 2012 when I realized that this was what I wanted to do in life.
 The freedom to explore where and when I wanted, to be in place for the perfect moment, and to see first hand the successes and failures of being a photographer.
 I consider this the first chapter in my ongoing photographic journey.
 I then began to get quite serious in my photographic endeavors.
 I started to set up social media pages to share my work and started to seek out how my images compare to the many others out there.
 I have been given many valuable critiques over the years on my work by some of the biggest names in landscape photography today, some which probably would make others decide to choose a new path.
 After many years of consideration and careful thinking, I left my retail job at the end of 2017 to pursue this passion full time and put my complete focus on the art I want to create and share.
 My camera has taken me to some of the most beautiful landscapes in the western United States, and I expect it will take me to every corner of the world to further my exploration.
 Having lived in the desert southwest for the better part of my life now however, I will always have a soft spot for all things desert related and will have the deepest connection to the landscapes closest to home.
 I am eager and excited to see where this journey in life will take me, all I know is that I am most definitely enjoying the ride.

 A few of my publications/awards: